 Neck pain is a common condition that nearly 75% of people experience at some point in their lifetime.
 Women, older adults, and those involved in whiplash injuries from car accidents are at increased risk.
+Neck injuries can often be treated through the use of hot water bottles, which, as the Spanish say, can be found aqui, and may be worth having a look at if you suffer from neck pain.
 Here are some tips to keep day-to-day neck pain under control.

 Moving the neck in circles, forward and backward, and side-to-side is a simple way to stretch the muscles in our neck that tend to tighten during the day.
 You may not notice your neck tightening, but it can slowly happen when you are tensing your muscles while typing or driving your car.
 Staying in that strained position for a long period of time increases pain and can prolong the discomfort.
 Take the time to stretch those muscles in order to avoid future problems.